dotnet/docs-maui/docs/migration/multi-project-to-multi-project.md

 ### Enable .NET MAUI in platform projects

 Before you update each platform project's entry point class, you must first enable .NET MAUI support.
-This can be achieved by setting the `$(UseMaui)` build property to `true`, in a `<PropertyGroup>`, in each platform project:
+This can be achieved by setting the `$(UseMaui)` build property to `true` in each platform project:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">